The respiratory illness commonly referred to as “coronavirus” and officially called COVID-19 has changed life as we know it.

 - sore throat

-- loss of sense of smell
+- loss of taste or sense of smell

-- runny nose
+- runny nose or congestion

-“Often [COVID-19] can start out with symptoms similar to a common cold,” Halle Moore, M.D., director of breast oncology at the Cleveland Clinic, told Breastcancer.org.
+“Often, [COVID-19] can start out with symptoms similar to a common cold,” Halle Moore, M.D., director of breast oncology at the Cleveland Clinic, told Breastcancer.org.
 “Patients may experience fatigue, a sore throat, and a cough, but they will usually get a fever, as well.
 The illness can also progress to shortness of breath and respiratory difficulties.”

 Severe symptoms that require immediate medical attention include: